nixworks/public/news/2016/02/22/README.md

 ##### 2015-16 South Pacific cyclone season
 ### [The death toll in Fiji rises to at least 17 as authorities continue to assess the damage.
 All schools in the country are closed for the week.
 A nationwide curfew remains in effect. ](/news/2016/02/22/the-death-toll-in-fiji-rises-to-at-least-17-as-authorities-continue-to-assess-the-damage-all-schools-in-the-country-are-closed-for-the-week.md)
-_Context: Cyclone Winston, 2015-16 South Pacific cyclone season, Fiji_
+_Context: 2015-16 South Pacific cyclone season, Fiji, Cyclone Winston_

 ##### Russia-United States relations
 ### [Russia has announced that it will ask permission to fly unarmed surveillance planes over the United States citing the Open Skies Treaty. ](/news/2016/02/22/russia-has-announced-that-it-will-ask-permission-to-fly-unarmed-surveillance-planes-over-the-united-states-citing-the-open-skies-treaty.md)
-_Context: United States, Open Skies Treaty, Russia-United States relations_
+_Context: Open Skies Treaty, Russia-United States relations, United States_

 ##### European migrant crisis
 ### [German Interior Minister Thomas de Maiziere strongly criticizes Austria's decision to put a daily cap on the number of refugees the country can accept.
 Austria has set a limit of dealing with 80 asylum applications a day, while letting thousands of others transit to Germany.
 Maiziere said this sends "the wrong signal" and is "unacceptable". ](/news/2016/02/22/german-interior-minister-thomas-de-maizia-re-strongly-criticizes-austria-s-decision-to-put-a-daily-cap-on-the-number-of-refugees-the-country.md)